 Arthroscopic knee surgery – Surgery to remove damaged cartilage or bone in the knee using an arthroscope (tiny camera).
 Defined as overuse for patients with osteoarthritis or “runner’s knee” (damaged cartilage).
 Excluding patients with meniscal tear.

 Carotid endarterectomy – Procedure to remove plaque buildup from a carotid (neck) artery in a patient to prevent stroke.
 Considered overuse when performed on female patients without stroke symptoms or history of stroke.

-Coronary artery stenting – Procedure to place a stent or balloon in a coronary artery.
+Coronary artery stenting – Also known as percutaneous coronary intervention.
+Procedure to place a stent or balloon in a coronary artery using a catheter.
+Also includes procedures where the artery is opened but a stent is not inserted.
 Defined as overuse when performed on patients with stable heart disease (not having a heart attack or unstable angina).
 Excluding patients with past diagnosis of unstable angina or heart attack within the past two weeks, or any procedures performed in the emergency department.

 Hysterectomy – Procedure to remove the uterus.
 Considered overuse for patients without a diagnosis of cancer or carcinoma in situ.

 Inferior Vena Cava (IVC) filter – Procedure to place a filter (a medical device) in the large vein in the abdomen to prevent blood clots from moving to the lungs.
 Considered overuse for all patients except those with history of multiple pulmonary embolism.